Check out our detailed Server section.

 Scheduling a backup allows you to define when the backup has to run:

-Backup scheduling is always based on your time zone (setup your time zone).
+Backup scheduling is based on your time zone when using custom schedules (setup your time zone (opens new window)).

 - On demand: This won't schedule anything but will allow you to trigger the backup manually or using our API.

 - Weekly: Every Sunday at 0:00 AM

 - Monthly: Every first Sunday of the month at 0:00 AM